forqa/skeleton/README.md

 # skeleton
-Tool for fast generating multi language page objects from iOS (device/simulator) and Android (devices/emulator) screens.
+The easiest way to generate multi language page objects from iOS (device/simulator) and Android (device/emulator) screens.

 Prerequisites: